slothoth/Fall-From-Heaven/README.md

 - [ ] implement diplo effects for each trait?

 ## Religion:
-- [ ] Investigate Religion as Removing/Allowing Policies (WC is dll bound, can only grant policy not take away in Lua.
-PolicyXP1 allows dark age policies, no more granular than 1 or 0) MODIFIER_MAJOR_PLAYERS_ADJUST_BANNED_POLICY
+- [x] Investigate Religion as Removing/Allowing Policies Unearthed working Effect, now just need to find a way to have it turn on or off with requirements as its on Player not City.
+But Bannor specific worked
 - [ ] hero abandonment if leave religion     Event: PolicyChanged (since we are planning religion as a slotable policyType.).
 Then just iterate over relevant player units and kill them.

 ## Great People: